 Good question.
 If you are keeping mason bees in cold storage—whether in a garage, shed, or refrigerator—it is time to get them outside.
-Although conditions differ with latitude, nature tells us when the time is right.
+Although conditions differ with latitude, nature tells us when to put bee cocoons outside.

-As a rule of thumb, when things begin to bloom, the mason bees should be free to emerge.
-The blooming plants you see should be within a couple hundred feet of the mason bee housing.
+As a rule of thumb, as soon as things begin to bloom, the mason bees should be free to emerge.
+The blooming plants you see should be within a couple of hundred feet of the mason bee housing.
 Unlike honey bees, mason bees will not fly long distances to find food, so it has to be close.

-Early blooming plants here include crocus, scilla, vinca, skunk cabbage, and snow drops followed quickly by forsythia, dandelion, and oemleria.
+Early blooming plants here include crocus, scilla, vinca, skunk cabbage, and snowdrops.
+Forsythia, dandelion, and Indian plum (Oemleria cerasiformis) come next.
 Once you see a few things start to bloom, you can safely put your bees outside.

-Although some people will keep mason bees in cold storage through April, I think it is better for the bees to be active when their wild counterparts are active.
-This will give your bees the best opportunity to mate with local wild populations and maintain maximum genetic diversity.
+Although some folks will keep mason bees in cold storage through April, I think it is better for the bees to be active when their wild counterparts are active.
+This will give your bees the best opportunity to mate with local wild populations and maximize genetic diversity.

 You can minimize the danger of wind and cold with a few simple steps: